PFarrokhi/enhanced-eAFH/Required Zephyr files/README.md

 ./zephyr-sdk-0.11.4-setup.run
 ```

-## Build a sample the application for a board:
+## Build a sample blinky application for a board:
 On Windows:
 ```
 cd ..\zephyr-3.5\zephyr